-A Luddite is a term used (usually pejoratively) to describe people who oppose the introduction of new technology.
-Yet, the idea that new technology leads to job losses has persisted, despite the fact that economists are almost universally united in stating that new technology will not increase the long-term unemployment rate.
+A Luddite is also a term used (usually pejoratively) to describe people who oppose the introduction of new technology.
+Yet, the idea that new technology leads to job losses has persisted, despite the fact that economists are almost universally united in stating that new technology will not increase the long-term unemployment rate (though there may be temporary structural unemployment).

 The Luddite fallacy is the simple observation that new technology does not lead to higher overall unemployment in the economy.
 New technology doesn’t destroy jobs – it only changes the composition of jobs in the economy.